Tornado outbreak of April 21, 1967: Belvidere, Illinois

 The F4 tornado that struck the Belvidere-Harvard-Woodstock area was responsible for one of the highest tornado-related death tolls in a single school building ever recorded when it struck Belvidere High School as multiple school buses were being loaded.
 At 3:50 P.M., a violent multiple vortex tornado, later given an F4 rating, moved through Belvidere, Illinois, damaging the high school and overturning buses.
-A total of 24 people were killed with 13 them of dead in Belvidere at Belvidere High School, making this tornado the sixth deadliest ever to hit a school.
+A total of 24 people were killed with 13 of the dead in Belvidere at Belvidere High School, making this tornado the sixth deadliest ever to hit a school.
 410 people were injured as well and 127 homes destroyed with another 379 being damaged.
 The Belvidere tornado was especially devastating because it hit the school just as students were getting on the buses to go home.
 Just before 4 p.m.
-CST, the tornado reached the school.
+CDT, the tornado reached the school.
 Twelve buses, already filled with elementary- and middle-school students, were tossed about.
 Several of the students were tossed into adjacent fields and killed.
 A bus driver was killed as well.
 Shortly after the passing of the tornado, faculty and some of the stronger students used the fireproof doors of the high school as stretchers to carry the injured into the cafeteria, the severely injured into the library, and the dead into the gymnasium.
-Four hundred cars (three hundred new cars and 100 employee cars) were destroyed at the Chrysler plant in town.
-A school bus driving south of Harvard was thrown into power lines and torn in half.
+Four hundred cars (three hundred new cars and 100 employee cars) were destroyed at the Belvidere Assembly Plant.
+A school bus on a roadway south of Harvard was thrown into power lines and torn in half.
 The driver and students survived by sheltering in a ditch.

 Lake Zurich, Illinois

 The second violent tornado of the day in Illinois may have developed as far southwest as Elgin but was first observed at about 5:00 p.m.
 CDT near Fox River Grove, though its path is officially believed to have begun near Middlebury.
 It then produced a discontinuous damage path through Fox River Grove, North Barrington, and Lake Zurich.
-The most intense damage, posthumously rated F4, occurred at Lake Zurich Manor, about 1.5 mi northwest of downtown Lake Zurich; there, roughly 75 homes were leveled and 200 severely damaged.
-The Acorn Acres subdivision, northeast of and adjourning Lake Zurich Manor, reported scattered damage and debris with about 12 homes severely damaged.
+The most intense damage, given an F4 rating, occurred at Lake Zurich Manor, about 1.5 mi northwest of downtown Lake Zurich; there, roughly 75 homes were leveled and 200 severely damaged.
+The Acorn Acres subdivision, northeast of and adjoining Lake Zurich Manor, reported scattered damage and debris with about 12 homes severely damaged.
 According to official plots from Storm Data, the tornado lifted after hitting Acorn Acres, though non-tornadic damages to trees and buildings occurred as far as the intersection of Illinois Route 63 and Gilmer Road.
 There, severe winds, possibly downbursts, destroyed four homes, one brewery, and a plastic-manufacturing site, though at least one source indicates that the tornado was likely still present at that place.
 In all, the tornado killed one person, and damaged 400–500 homes and destroyed about 100 other homes.
 An air-conditioning unit weighing 1000 lb was thrown .5 mi.
 Cars were picked up and tossed as well.